 But, we know what you’re thinking: How can I find the right body wash for my skin?
 From where we sit, that’s an impossible question to answer, but we’re confident you’ll find the ideal body wash with just a little knowledge about how to start shopping for one.
+That’s why we reached out to Dr. Michele Green, a New York City-based cosmetic dermatologist and expert on all things skin, for her tips and advice.

 There are no ingredients in the history of grooming products that haven’t been subject to complaints about skin irritation.
 Even so, there are a few ingredients known to be more suitable for sensitive, dry, irritable skin.